RobertHRUBY/Fitness-Fatigue-Models/functions/documentation/README.md

 <img src="https://latex.codecogs.com/svg.latex?\hat{p}(n)&space;=&space;p^*&space;&plus;&space;q\cdot&space;(e^{-\frac{n}{\tau}})&space;&plus;&space;K&space;\sum_{i=1}^{n-1}&space;e^{-\frac{(n-i)}{\tau}}w(i)\cdot&space;\Delta_n" title="\hat{p}(n) = p^* + q\cdot (e^{-\frac{n}{\tau}}) + K \sum_{i=1}^{n-1} e^{-\frac{(n-i)}{\tau}}w(i)\cdot \Delta_n" />
 <br></br>

-> Alternatively, you can try the function `banisterModel()` [(link to documentation)]() which repeatedly approximates the solution of the associated IVP for new candidate estimates (parameters and ICS) and which are chosen by the optimisation algorithm to iteratively reduce the objective function.
-The ODE solver used in this approach is `lsoda()` within the `deSolve` package: a method that automatically switches between the Adams and BDF method to cope with IVP's for stiff and non-stiff first-order systems.
+> Alternatively, you can try the function `banisterModel()` [(link to documentation)]().
+This function approximates the solution of the associated IVP for each new set of candidates provided by the optimisation algorithm, assessed by iterative reduction of the objective function (MSE).
+The ODE solver used is `lsoda()` within the `deSolve` package, and is a method that automatically switches between Adams and BDF to cope with IVPs for stiff and non-stiff first-order systems.

 #### Usage